 • Harmonise acceptance of TTC in risk assessment across different regulatory sectors and agencies (e.g. food additives, food contact materials, pesticides, cosmetics, home care, industrial chemicals, etc).

 As the Threshold of Toxicological Concern (TTC) concept is gaining more attention in terms of risk assessment application, there is a need for the alignment and harmonisation on how the concept is used.
-ILSI Focal Point China, in collaboration with Chinese Society of Toxicology (CSOT), China National Centre for Food Safety and Risk Assessment and the Threshold of Toxicological Concern (TTC) Task Force of ILSI Europe will be organising this two day workshop to promote innovative research on toxicological transformation in the fields of food, chemical and environment in Asia.
+ILSI Focal Point China, in collaboration with Chinese Society of Toxicology (CSOT), China National Centre for Food Safety and Risk Assessment and the Threshold of Toxicological Concern (TTC) Task Force of ILSI Europe organised this two day workshop to promote innovative research on toxicological transformation in the fields of food, chemical and environment in Asia.